How to Organize Under the Bathroom Vanity

 The space under your bathroom vanity is either your most useful real estate or a dark hole where toiletries go to die.
 Most people treat it like a junk drawer, stuffing in whatever fits until you can't close the cabinet door.
 But this cabinet is prime storage: it's climate-controlled, hidden from guests, and within arm's reach of the sink.
 Done right, you'll know exactly where everything is, you'll use less counter space, and your morning routine gets faster.
 The key is simple: containers, zones, and one rule—nothing gets shoved in the back where you'll forget it.

-- Clean the cabinet interior.
+2. Start With a Clean Slate.
 Wipe down the walls, floor, and shelves with a damp cloth and mild bathroom cleaner.
 Get into the corners where dust and hair collect.
 If there's existing shelf liner, decide whether to replace it or keep it.
 Let it dry completely before you start organizing.

-- Create zones by category.
+5. Zone by Frequency of Use.
 Designate three zones: daily-use items (toothbrush holders, deodorant, face wash) in the easiest-to-reach spot, usually the front or eye level; regular items (backup toothpaste, hair products, feminine care) in the middle; bulk stock and occasional items (extra toilet paper, cleaning supplies) in the back or underneath.
 Keep similar items together.

-- Use clear containers and labels.
+6. Containerize and Label Everything.
 Transfer loose items into clear plastic bins, small baskets, or drawer organizers.
 Clear containers let you see what's inside without opening them.
 Label containers on the front with a label maker or tape—label the category, not the brand.
 Group similar heights together so nothing tips over.